-Professionally, Mark has worked as a consultant specialising in project effectiveness and impact, particularly front-end planning.
-He has consulted for national and international organisations, including British Airways, HMRC, and the Swedish and Indonesian Ministries of Trade.
+Professionally, Mark has worked as a consultant specialising in project effectiveness and impact, particularly front-end planning,.
+He has consulted for many national and international organisations, including British Airways, HMRC, Ministry of HE Indonesia, and Ministry of Trade Sweden.

 Mark was a lecturer in Management Science at Lancaster University at BSc, MSc and MBA levels between 2001 and 2018.
-He is a trainer in Systems Thinking and Group Facilitation for his professional body, the Operational Research Society.
+He is a trainer in Systems Thinking and Group Facilitation for his professional body, The Operational Research Society.
 He has twice been awarded teaching prizes for his work on incorporating diversity into the university syllabus.
 He has postgraduate training as a Group Therapist.